saberonline/wppb-saber/README.md

 # wppb-saber . a.k.a.
 SO Hydrogen
 Further implementations on the Wordpress Plugin Boilerplate.
 Plugin boilerplate for general use on Saber Online's projects.
 First tweaks especially concentrated in boosting the WPPB's loader class, to implement new methods to add and handle:

-* Widget areas and sidebars (functional - look the main and loaders classes inside the /includes/ folder.
+* Widget areas and sidebars (functional - look the main and loader classes inside the /includes/ folder.
 * Shortcodes
 * Custom post types
 * Meta boxes